delingren/hp-iq804/README.md

 * The enclosures are connected to the daughter board, which has amps for the two channels.
 * The audio output from the motherboard is fed to the daughter board through 10 wires.
 * After some reverse engineering, I have found out the pinout of the output.
-  * The two 5v pins are probably for the current capacity.
+  * The two 5-Volt pins are probably for current capacity.
 Both speakers still work if I disconnect either.
   * The audio outputs are single ended, with a bias voltage of ~1.62 volts.
   * Reverse engeineered pinout: